solomon-acn/cw6-cdk-infra/README.md

 $ cdk synth
 ```

->[!NOTE]\ Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.
+>:warning: Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.
 This is prerequisite for running `cdk deploy`

 Reference of CDK Bootstrapping \
 https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html \